-Current law requires a write-in candidate for the office of President, Vice President, Governor, Lieutenant Governor, or any other statewide elected office to submit an affidavit of write-in candidacy to the Secretary of State (Secretary) by 12:00 noon on the second Monday preceding the general election for such office.
-The bill changes the deadline applicable to these offices to 12:00 noon on the fourth Monday preceding the general election for such office.
+A write-in candidate for the office of President, Vice President, Governor, Lieutenant Governor, or any other statewide elected office must submit an affidavit of write-in candidacy to the Secretary of State (Secretary).
+The bill changes the deadline applicable to these offices from 12:00 noon on the second Monday to 12:00 noon on the fourth Monday preceding the general election for such office.